-Celebrating the 90th anniversary of its legendary Meisterstuck pen that Montblanc has first released in 1924, the Swiss luxury brand releases a new Montblanc Meisterstuck Heritage Pulsograph by Minerva dressy wrist watch.
-Limited to just 90 pieces, the timekeeper, as the name states, features a working mechanical pulsometer: a thing that was quite popular among wealthy medical doctors during the first decades of the last century.
+Celebrating the 90th anniversary of its legendary Meisterstuck pen that Montblanc has first released in 1924, the Swiss luxury brand releases the dressy Montblanc Meisterstuck Heritage Pulsograph by Minerva.
+Limited to just 90 pieces, the timekeeper features a working mechanical pulsometer: a thing that was popular among wealthy medical doctors during the first decades of the last century.

-Powered by their in-house, hand-assembled Montblanc Calibre MB M13.21 hand-wound movement (a mechanism that Montblanc says was inspired by the almost mythical Minerva Calibre 13.20), the watch seems to be based on their Villeret 1858 Vintage Pulsographe model that the brand has introduced in 2011 in order to let everybody know that their then recently purchased Minerva manufacturing facility was alive and well and ready to churn out beautifully designed movements of the highest quality.
+Powered by their in-house, hand-assembled Montblanc Calibre MB M13.21 hand-wound movement (a mechanism that Montblanc says was inspired by the almost mythical Minerva Calibre 13.20), it is based on their 2011 Villeret 1858 Vintage Pulsographe.
+The reason behind the decision was to let everybody know that their then recently purchased Minerva manufacturing facility was alive and well and ready to churn out beautifully designed movements of the highest quality.

-Compared to the 2011 model, the new version looks a lot more usable with its easy to read pulsometer scale, which is still calibrated for 30 heart beats, and better choice of colors that make the watch more legible in normal lighting conditions.
+Compared to the 2011 model, the new version looks a lot more usable with its easy-to-read pulsometer scale, which is still calibrated for 30 heartbeats, and a better choice of colors that make the watch more legible in normal lighting conditions.

-Although in real life the watch doesn’t look as majestic as on these promotional photos, the silver-toned dial still offers enough contrast for the gold-plated hands and hour markers, while the off-white color of the pulsometer scale give the watch that nice vintage feel.
+Although in real life the watch doesn’t look as majestic as in these promotional photos, the silver-toned dial still offers enough contrast for the gold-plated hands and hour markers, while the off-white color of the pulsometer scale gives the watch that nice vintage feel.

-What really bothers me here is that the styling of the watch seems to be, putting it mildly, somewhat secondary.
-I don’t want to push my opinion on you, but doesn’t the watch look very similar to this gorgeous Girard-Perregaux 1966 Chronograph that GP has first introduced four years ago at SIHH 2010 and then presented its slightly face-lifted (and also powered by a new movement) version 49542-52-151-BK6A in 2012?
+What bothers me here is that the styling of the watch is, putting it mildly, somewhat secondary.
+I don’t want to push my opinion on you, but doesn’t the watch look similar to the gorgeous Collection 1966 Chronograph that GP has first introduced four years ago at SIHH 2010 and then presented its slightly face-lifted (and also powered by a new movement) version 49542-52-151-BK6A in 2012?